ern0/posixino/README.md

 ### How to use ###

-Simply add Posixino header include to your program:
+Simply change add conditional Posixino header include to your program (fun fact: there is no common pre-defined macro on Linux and OS X, e.g.
+`__posix`):

 ```
 # if ( defined(__unix__) || defined(__APPLE__) )